pingcap/docs/statistics.md

     ANALYZE TABLE TableName PARTITION PartitionNameList [WITH NUM BUCKETS|TOPN|CMSKETCH DEPTH|CMSKETCH WIDTH]|[WITH NUM SAMPLES|WITH FLOATNUM SAMPLERATE];
     ```

-- To collect index statistics for all partitions in the `PartitionNameList` in `TableName`, use the following syntax.
+- To collect index statistics on all partitions in `PartitionNameList` in `TableName`, use the following syntax:

     {{< copyable "sql" >}}